Bed & Mattress Sizes UK: A Guide To Standard Measurements & Dimensions

-The above chart shows the standard mattress sizes and dimensions for bed mattress sizes in England.
-This will serve as a measurement guide if you intend to buy your mattress in Britain.
-This is not a bed sizes chart, bed size guide, bed dimensions chart or bed size scale as there is no standardisation and British beds come in varying sizes just as they do in any other country.
-If you are looking for a British bed size guide, bed sizes in feet and inches or bed sizes in cm I would suggest checking out the bed in person with a tape measure to check that there isn’t any feature of the bed frame that requires more space.
-Some retailers will stock odd sizes using an odd European dimension or other special measurements.
-Be sure to clarify with the stockist before you purchase.
+The above chart details standard mattress sizes and dimensions English mattress sizes.
+This is not a bed sizes chart, size guide for beds, bed dimensions chart or bed size scale as no standard existing and British beds area available in a huge variety of sizes just as they do in any other country.
+Looking for a British bed size guide, bed sizes in feet and inches or bed sizes in cm?
+I would suggest testing in person using some kind of measuring device as it isn’t a feature of the bed that needs you to find more space.
+Some shops have odd sizes using an odd European dimension or other special measurements.
+Be sure to clarify with the shop before you buy.

 Size conversion from imperial to metric

 The list above shows metric and non metric mattress sizes.
-US still use a non metric mattress scale but the British have mainly gone metric so If you are looking for a mattress size converter to do a U.S. to mattress sizes conversion here is how to calculate:
+US still use a non metric mattress scale but the British have mainly gone metric so for a mattress size converter to do a U.S. to mattress sizes conversion here is how to calculate:

 One inch equals 2.54 centimetres